The battle over which department Developer Relations belongs in continues to be long and ongoing.

-I have worked in Developer Relations at four different companies.
+I have worked in Developer Relations at many different companies.
 I have had countless conversations with peers in the industry regarding org structure, and where Developer Relations belongs in order to be successful and effective.
 In these conversations over the years, the often-repeated stance I kept hearing was that “Developer Relations shouldn’t be in Marketing.”

 I have heard this dozens of times.
 I have said it myself in the past.

 Why do we keep insisting that Developer Relations doesn’t belong in Marketing?
 And why then, is DevRel very often in Marketing anyway?

 First Ask This: Is Your Core Product for Developers?

 To ensure we’re on the same page, let’s consider two different types of companies: